 “Is she coming?”: a donor and recipient meet

-Solome, who has sickle cell disease, met Zamzam, the donor with the same rare blood type who helped keep her alive.
+Solome, who has sickle cell, met Zamzam, the donor with the same rare blood type who helped keep her alive.

 “Is she coming?”, asks Solome Mealin, as she waits at the Therapeutic Apheresis Services Unit in Leeds.

-Solome visits this ward every 6 weeks to receive red cell exchanges to help prevent the painful symptoms of sickle cell disease.
+Solome visits this ward every 6 weeks to receive red cell exchanges to help prevent the painful symptoms of sickle cell.

 But today she’s here to meet 26-year-old Zamzam Aba-Nur, one of the blood donors who has helped save her life.

-They both have the rare Ro subtype, which is often needed in transfusions for people with sickle cell disease.
+They both have the rare Ro subtype, which is often needed in transfusions for people with sickle cell.